dfinity/motoko/design/IDL.md

+# Candid Specification

+Version: 0.5.0
+Date: May 5, 2020

 ## Motivation

-To document, discover, and interact with actors on the platform, we need an interface description language (IDL) for specifying the signature of an actor.
+To document, discover, and interact with actors on the Internet Computer, we need an interface description language (IDL) for specifying the signature of an actor.

 #### Goals: